chamaeleonidae/api/docs/webhooks/overview.md

 ##### Example: `demo.email.added` :id=example-demo-email-added

 This webhook topic is meant to capture the moment when previously taken anonymous Demos receive an email address.
-The flow can be arbitrarily complex but typically follows these 1 paths:
+The flow can be arbitrarily complex but typically follows one of these paths:

 1. **Demos taken => Submits interest form**
    1. User takes 1 or more Demos on the marketing site, help documentation, etc.
-   2. In one of the Demos the User submits a form with their email
+   2. In one of the Demos, the User submits a form with their email
-   3. Chameleon updates all of their previous demos (connected with the `anonymous_id`)
+   3. Chameleon will then update all the previous [DemoRun](apis/demos.md?id=schema-demo-run)s from [1i] (e.g. those connected with the `anonymous_id`)
    4. Chameleon sends one `demo.email.added` webhook per updated [DemoRun](apis/demos.md?id=schema-demo-run)

 2. **Demos taken => Product signup**
    1. User takes 1 or more Demos on the marketing site, help documentation, etc.
    2. User sign up for the product and is [identified](js/overview.md?id=examples) with their email address
-   3. Chameleon updates all of their previous demos (connected with the `anonymous_id`)
+   3. Chameleon will then update all the previous [DemoRun](apis/demos.md?id=schema-demo-run)s from [2i] (e.g. those connected with the `anonymous_id`)
    4. Chameleon sends one `demo.email.added` webhook per updated [DemoRun](apis/demos.md?id=schema-demo-run)

-`action.email` will now email address as a copy of the email address now found in `demo_run.email`.
+`action.email` will have email address as a copy of the email address now found in `demo_run.email`.

 ```json
 {